gusztavvargadr/packer/README.md

 ## Getting started

 **Note** The rest of this document covers the details of building Vagrant boxes using Packer.
-If you are intested in just using the already available [boxes][Vagrant boxes] instead, check out the samples of [workstations] for some common usage scenarios.
+If you are interested in just using the already available [boxes][Vagrant boxes] instead, check out the samples of [workstations] for some common usage scenarios.
 **Note** Building the Packer templates have been tested on Windows hosts only, but they are supposed to run on any other platform as well, given that the actual virtualization provider (e.g. VirtualBox) supports it.
 [Let me know][Contributing] if you encounter any issues and I'm glad to help.

 Follow the steps below to install the required tools: